mindthevirt/Sysdig-Monitor-Scripts/README.md

-# sysdig-scripts
+# Sysdig Monitor & Sysdig Secure scripts

-Repository of custom Sysdig Monitor and Sysdig Secure scripts
+The scripts within this repositoriy use the Sysdig Python client https://github.com/draios/python-sdc-client.